ElectroWizard-Prjkt/.github/profile/README.md

 ## Credits 🙏

-Special thanks to the open-source community and all the developers who have contributed to the Android ecosystem.
+Special thanks to the open-source community and all the developers who have contributed.

 ---

-Let's vibe together and elevate your Android experience!
+Elevate your Android experience with Soulvibe.

 **#Soulvibe #AndroidCustomization #CustomKernels #KeepSoulvibe**